gitpeut/SnowRadio/README.md

 In GeleRadio.ino a number of defines enable you to turn on or off some features.
 Generally they are called USE<option>.
-Be aware that not all possible combinations have been tested (although most have) , and that a random combination of features may show random and undefined behaviour.
+Be aware that not all possible combinations have been tested (although many have) , and that a random combination of features may show random and undefined behaviour.
 Currently, the following options are defined:
 <pre>